lijunray/Computer-Vision-Fall-2016/README.md

   </pre>

 - Add necessary dependencies by maven.
+All 3rd party libraries are listed there.